BotxDev/RadiantRadar/README.md

 # RadiantRadar

+User
-RadiantRadar is a Discord bot designed to enhance the Valorant gaming experience by providing real-time tracking and statistics for players.
-With RadiantRadar, Discord users can effortlessly stay updated on their own and their friends' performance in Valorant matches, including match history, rank progression, and agent statistics.
-Whether you're striving for improvement or simply keeping tabs on your competitive journey, RadiantRadar is your reliable companion on the battlefield of Valorant.
+ValorBot is a Discord bot designed to enhance the Valorant gaming experience by providing real-time tracking and statistics for players.
+With ValorBot, Discord users can effortlessly stay updated on their own and their friends' performance in Valorant matches, including match history, rank progression, and agent statistics.
+Whether you're striving for improvement or simply keeping tabs on your competitive journey, ValorBot is your reliable companion on the battlefield of Valorant.

 ## Features 🚀